 Other impacts to lifestyle following science/industry:

-- treatment of time – previously we rose the at sun and went to sleep at dark.
-But factories, electricty and light meant work could happen 24 hours a day.
+- Treatment of time - previously we rose the at sun and went to sleep at dark.
+But factories, electricity and light meant work could happen 24 hours a day.
 Scheduling became important and we all moved towards a shared time system (GMT) over local times.

 - Community - close-knit communities have been replaced by brand lead communities.
 People identify closer to clubs like Manchester United than they do their local community.

 The most significant commonality in the last 200 years is continuous change.